From Coalgebraic Determinization to Belief Construction for Partial Observability: Comparing Semantics of Partially and Fully Observable Coalgebras

-\begin{exa}[nondeterminism] In the case of nondeterministic systems, the reachable part (cf.~\Cref{rem:reachable-part}) satisfies this split mono condition.
-Since the belief coalgebra induced by a finite-state partially observable nondeterministic transition system is a finite-state labelled transition system, and since deciding the existence of a scheduler that ensures termination is clearly decidable for fully observable finite-state labelled transition systems, it follows from~\cref{thm:belief-correctness} that the termination problem for partially observable nondeterministic systems is decidable as well; see~\cref{prop:decidable} in~\cref{sec:omitReachable} for the details. \end{exa}
+\begin{exa}[nondeterminism] In the case of nondeterministic systems, the reachable part (cf.~\Cref{rem:reachable-part}) satisfies the condition in \Cref{prop:partial_upper_hist_new}, since from an initial state, the mapping from paths over its history coalgebra under a scheduler $u\colon S^+ \to A$ to their observation sequences is injective by the definition of the belief construction.
+Since the belief coalgebra induced by a finite-state partially observable nondeterministic transition system is a finite-state labelled transition system, and since deciding the existence of a scheduler that ensures termination is clearly decidable for fully observable finite-state labelled transition systems, it follows from~\cref{thm:belief-correctness} that the termination problem for partially observable nondeterministic systems is decidable as well; see \ifarxiv \cref{prop:decidable} in~\cref{sec:omitReachable} \else \cite[Prop.~46]{DBLP:journals/corr/abs-2604-25355} \fi for the details. \end{exa}